 Thus I think it’s natural to look to those cultures that have an unbroken tradition of spiritual inclusion, and to those cultures that consider spiritual experiences as a normal, everyday part of life.

-For those of us who have ended up seeking answers in other cultures (whether it be through our own volition or because we were approached), I can speak from experience when I say what a relief it is to be have our spiritual experiences normalized.
+For those of us who have ended up seeking answers in other cultures (whether it be through our own volition or because we were approached), I can speak from experience when I say what a relief it is to have our spiritual experiences normalized.

 But just because some traditions are more accepting of spiritual experiences than what our own culture appears to be, doesn’t mean that they hold more truth, or can teach us about ourselves better than our own traditions and ancestors can.

-After all, nobody has a monopoly on spirituality.
+It bears repeating: nobody has a monopoly on spirituality.